 Because she relies heavily on auditory input for information, most of Mary’s teachers are delighted by her active engagement during class discussions.

 Her love of books and stories all began when her parents read stories to her out loud.
-This allowed her to strengthen her natural mental movie-making skills that, in turn, continue to feed her imagination.
-Tea parties were extravaganzas.
-Family and friends now become characters in her dramatic stories.
+This allowed her to strengthen her natural mental movie-making skills.
+Those skills, in turn, continue to feed her imagination.
+Tea parties become extravaganzas.
+Family and friends become characters in her dramatic stories.

 Is she the next Steven (or Stephanie) Spielberg in the making?
-Or the top saleswoman in her industry?
+Will she be the top saleswoman in her industry?
 Perhaps, but she’s also a gifted artist.
 With a keen understanding of perspective, her drawings are vibrant and full of depth.
 She has multiple talents and high-value skills that many of her reading peers simply don’t have.

 Reading Help for The Storyteller

 Clearly, not all gifted storytellers struggle with reading.
 However, non-readers who resemble Mary’s storyteller profile become strong readers with a number of educational therapy techniques.
 I’ll list just a few of them here.

 While we do want Mary to maintain her incredible visual talents, we also want to train her brain to develop an internal dialogue.
 Rhyming games are just one way to do this.
 You can check out my Auditory Learning Pinterest board here for a few ideas.

 Creating letters and words out of clay transforms them into 3D objects.
 This perfectly taps into the way The Storyteller sees and learns.
 Clay work is especially helpful for troublesome sight words that have no clear visual representation.
 Can you visualize the definition of the word “the?”
 Neither can the visual thinker.
 Working with clay helps create that visual connection.